FINANCIAL PREP: SETTING YOUR BUDGET — AND YOUR EXPECTATIONS — THE SMART WAY

 Every homeowner gets hit with the same moment:

 You see a tile you love… but it’s $3 more per square foot.
+Or a shower head that makes you feel like you're at a spa.
+Or a countertop that is absolutely perfect.

 Renovations stir emotions — and emotions create upgrades.